-Table 2 describe the effects that result from shorting adjacent pins.
+Table 3 describes the effects that result from shorting adjacent pins or shorting any pin to GND.
 Note that, since all pins are redundant, there is no analysis describing what happens when a single pin opens.
 The NC pins must be left floating to ensure fault tolerance.